-This cross is poorly documented, but it is also one that would be easy for home researchers to investigate further.
+This cross is poorly documented and it therefore cannot be taken for granted that such hybrids have ever actually occurred.
+However, it is also a cross that would be easy for home researchers to investigate further.
 The animals in question are small, readily available, and inexpensive.
 They can also easily be kept together in the same cage.
 Any well-documented offspring from this cross would be of especial scientific interest because the two parents belong to separate orders (Rodentia and Lagomorpha).
-If you choose to research this cross, please report your findings to the contact page of this website.
+If you choose to research this cross, please report your findings/videos/photographs to the contact page of this website.

 This brief response prompted another reader, Rev. James Conway Walter, to take the side of Bowey against the editor.
 Walter was the rector of the village of Langton near Horncastle, vice-president of the Lincolnshire Naturalists’ Union, and the author of numerous books, including Letters from the Highlands (1859), Forays among Salmon and Deer (1861), Literæ Laureatæ (1890) and Records of Woodhall Spa and Neighbourhood (1899).
 Walter sent in the following comments, which appeared in the Aug.
 11, 1906 issue of The Country-Side (p.
 189):

 One also encounters more recent allegations of the same sort.
 For example, the following anonymous comment was left online in response to a YouTube video showing a supposed guinea-pig/rabbit hybrid born in a local pet shop.
 The video itself was crude and the newborn it pictured could have been the young of almost any animal, but the comment (accessed Apr.
 24, 2013), though it does have numerous spelling errors, is of interest: